 What is Infrastructure Monitoring?

-Infrastructure monitoring is the process of keeping tabs on and collecting metrics around digital systems such as servers, virtual machines, containers, and databases.
-It tracks statistics like uptime, performance, and resource usage to produce insights that drive operations decisions on the back end and further.
+Infrastructure monitoring keeps tabs on and collects metrics around digital systems such as servers, virtual machines, containers, and databases.
+It tracks statistics like uptime, performance, and resource usage to produce insights that drive operations decisions on the back end.

-Most of the infrastructure monitoring tools I’ve used over the years visualize most of the metrics they track, with features like graphs and charts, making it easier to interpret activity over time and identify trends.
+Most of the infrastructure monitoring tools I’ve used over the years visualize the metrics they track with features like graphs and charts, making it easier to interpret activity over time and identify trends.

 How Does Infrastructure Monitoring Work?

 You’ll need to start by integrating your chosen infrastructure monitoring tool into your system before getting started.
-They have different procedures for doing this based on what kind of monitoring you want to implement, as we’ll see later in this article, so you should check with your vendor for a starter guide.
+They have different procedures based on what kind of monitoring you want to implement, as you’ll see later in this article.
+Check with your vendor for a starter guide.

 After it’s up and running, you can use it to keep track of the three main layers of your IT infrastructure: